ITCDEK/mattermost-plugin-livekit/README.md

 To use it, run `mage build` and `mage deploy`.
 To build static executable, run `mage -compile make`.
+To execute build and deploy in one go with static executable, use `./make install`.

 --- To set up Node.js